68 Hashers have registered

 |3 p.m.:||GO HOME!!!!

 All hashers will have crash space somewhere at the venue from Friday to Sunday.
-For the 2019 Weekend, there will be a committee in charge of bed-allocations on a first-register-first-serve basis for visiting hashers.
+For the 2020 Weekend, there will be a committee in charge of bed-allocations on a first-register-first-serve basis for visiting hashers.
 Any free beds after the registration has closed will be allocated local hashers on a first-register-first-serve basis.
-All beds have mattresses but but most beds do not have duvets or pillows.
+All beds have mattresses and some beds even have duvets and pillows.
 You will need to bring a sleeping bag and it is also worth considering bringing your own bed linen to cover the mattress.
 Please note that there is no bedding rental service at the venue.
 You will need to bring a towel if you plan to shower or go for a swim in the ocean/fjord during the Weekend.

 Local hashers and any hang-around will camp on the lawn next to the cabin if there are not enough beds to go around.
 Click on the picture (right) for an overview of where tents can be pitched.